by Charleen Burghardt

 Dear Heavenly Father,

 Thank you for being aware of my loss and giving me the honor of belonging to you and being a mother.
 You see me and hear me, especially in the sadness of losing a child.
-You know the circumstances of my loss with all the emotions I am experienced and am experiencing.
+You know the circumstances of my loss, with all the emotions I have experienced and am experiencing.

 When in solitude, whisper the hope of Jesus Christ to me, knowing you will wipe all tears away someday.
 Surround me with a supportive community, especially a supportive faith community.